jacobp100/cssta/README.md

 );
 ```

 In dev, this will scope all class names and insert them into style elements.
-The `cssta(...)` call will return a mapping of name to a mangled non-conflict name.
+The `cssta(...)` call will return a mapping of class name to a mangled non-conflict name.
+Animation names are not exported.

-In production, we'll use a babel plugin that will scope all class names, generate a **real CSS file**, and replace the `cssta(...)` call with an object of the mapping.
+In production, we'll use a babel plugin that will scope all class names, generate a **real CSS file**, and replace the `cssta(...)` call with an object of the same mapping as before.

-## Composition
+# Composition

 If you're going to use babel to generate real CSS files, we can't interpolate strings.
 I.e.